forestgrape/coronavirus/index.md

 * Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
 * Across the world no Covid-19 hotspot has been observed in regions with a lot of cattle farming.
 Teheran, Wuhan, Madrid, Mailand and New York are not known as cattle farming regions.

 A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are transmitted to humans such that the immune system is trained to fight Betacoronaviruses.
 Transmissions and the induced build up of some form of resistance could occur regularly or just once as an infant and possibly yield lifelong increased protection.
 Such an immune protection could explain why some people notice no or only few symptoms.
-Notworthy seniors sometimes remain mostly asymptomatic or experience severe symptoms.
+Noteworthy some seniors remain mostly asymptomatic and other seniors experience severe or even fatal Covid-19.

 The hypothesis above is possible in theory by the following exemplary observations (described in more detail in [biological basis](#biological-basis)).